Jimbly/dcjam2025/Jimb-TODO.md

 * scrollbar (used in inventory and hall of fame) - test by going to floor 0, getting all the stuff (from the now pink X), opening your inventory
 * I did a detailing pass on detailing the base (floor 11) and ship (floor 13) adventure zones, `floor 12` (moon cave) could use some work if you want to tackle that one
 * if you can remove the title text from the bar and get me a high res version of the text, I can overlay that easy enough to make the title crisper and still work on wider displays
-* Probably unnecessary, but if you want to build out `floor 14` (heist ship) more, feel free - don't touch the lobby, but feel free to remove the chest and place it back somewhere else, I hook up the event if it's moved (note to self: `dialog finalsafe`)
+* Probably unnecessary, but if you want to build out `floor 14` (heist ship) more, feel free - probably don't move the lobby (first 4 tiles), but feel free to move the chest and place it back somewhere else, I hook up the event if it's moved (note to self: `dialog finalsafe`).
+It'll be an empty ship with no NPCs or enemies though, so not maybe doesn't need to be any bigger, although maybe also fine to let the player spend a while finally getting to the loot :laughing:
 * if the music guy says his name in the meantime, please update the team image =)
 * I smoothed some sharp tiling artifacts on the station ceiling that were bugging me - I only updated the .png, so if you update station/combined.png from the source file, please grab that tile from there first before overwriting
 * Similarly I fixed the enemy icon in map/map_general, it was off by a couple pixels causing a little red line on the chest icons next to it

 TODO
+* 100% original recordings and sound design
+* Music
 * play game through once (w/ controller?) - put in some new fallback music first
   * first run:
     * first zone; bought hat, have 843 + 3 medkits, didn't have to go back to heal; afforded all bribes, 163 left;